-Non-traditional nature of design allows for flexible working arrangements.
+The non-traditional nature of design and creative roles lends itself to more flexible working arrangements.

 While I have always regarded design careers as a great option for relaunchers, I started thinking about them again when I received the October issue of Fast Company magazine, their design issue.
 “Design” is a broad category, encompassing building design, product design, typeface design, interior design, digital design of all kinds, shoe and athletic equipment design, fashion design, graphic design, and more.
 Flipping through the Fast Company pages, you can find everything from how Italian sporting firm CAMP redesigned their ice ax to mimic the angle of a hummingbird’s beak to how JDSU’s ChromoFlair refractive paints, used on everything from Cadillacs to Trek bike helmets, were inspired by the fine scales on a butterfly’s wing.

 One of the biggest benefits of a career in design, shared by other creative careers such as freelance writing, is the non-traditional nature of the work itself.
 You can’t program people to create during set business hours.
 They have to work when the creative moment strikes them.
 Some designers have a strict discipline about the process; setting aside a certain number of hours each day to work.
 But those hours may not all be in a row and they may not be between 9 am and 6 pm.
 Others go for days thinking and reflecting, and then have a prolonged burst of intense production.